Next Moves with AI

 Greg Galle

 That’s right.
 Because let’s be honest—when it comes to innovation, a lot of teams are flying blind.
-They’re relying on gut instinct, momentum, or what worked last time… and they’re risking in the process.
+They’re relying on gut instinct, momentum, or what worked last time… and they’re risking serious capital in the process.

 Daniel Buritica